 Whenever I get asked about what I do for a living and how long I’ve been traveling, my response to the question inevitably illicit a sort of awe that somehow convey that I’m living the dream.
 Most people have this idea that working while traveling is an eternal vacation.
 This couldn’t be further from the truth.

-I don’t always get to go when I want to.
+I don’t always get to go out and explore when I want to.
 I have to travel slow so I can get work done in big chunks at a time.
 Obviously, when working I’m not traveling.
-I don’t get to enjoy the sights because I’m stuck in a hostel basement past 2am having a meeting with one my clients who’s at 1pm their time on the Pacific Coast.
+I don’t get to enjoy the sights because I’m stuck in a hostel basement past 2 am having a meeting with one my clients who’re at 1 pm their time on the Pacific Coast.

 You can’t travel 100 percent and work 100 percent at the same time.
 It’s just impossible.
 One has to give more than the other.
 Work suffers while you travel, especially when traveling fast and this is just fact.
 In a traditional 8-5 job, you spend 5 days working and you get your weekends off to do as you please.
 On a digital nomad’s schedule like mine, this doesn’t change, only the hours get jumbled.

 That’s it.
 This is something that excites me so I do it.
 I’m not doing it for money.
 I don’t make nearly as much as I would if I worked back home doing the traditional full-time job, in fact just a fraction.
 But I can continue indefinite travel even just making a fraction of my full-time salary as long as I’m traveling in cheap countries.

 Here’s a fact.
 The average salary for workers in the Balkans is 10 Euros a day.
 Let that sink in for a minute.
 People living in San Francisco, California make more in less than hour than folks make in the Balkans in a day!
 You don’t need to make a lot of money to travel slowly in Eastern Europe.
 And since I wanted to live a life of travel, I didn’t mind making a few sacrifices on my salary as long as I get what I want out of life.

 I can’t travel as fast as I would like and cram as much stuff into my itinerary because I’m working.
 Sometimes I spend months in one location when I find a quality working environment.
 I spent 3 months in Romania and 2 months total in Budapest to get the bulk of my work done.
 But whenever I do a quick jaunt into remote locations I would sometimes get work emails needing me to fix something, it’s a pain in the ass.

 Jumping from hostel to hostel is just not ideal.
 Working in a shared dormitory with a bunch of other travelers is worse than working in a cubicle.
 When you travel fast, your work suffers.
 You have to be a meticulous planner for travel and work to have perfect synergy.
 I’m just not gifted in the planning department.